Drugs and alcohol

 Living the ‘high’ life?
 4 things you should know about weed

-Cannabis is by far the most popular illegal drug, but is it really ‘just a joint’?
-While it’s commonly perceived as a ‘safer’ alternative compared to other recreational drugs, long-term cannabis use can cause some nasty side effects and lead to addiction… Continue reading ‘Living the ‘high’ life?
-4 things you should know about weed’.
+Cannabis is the most popular illegal drug, but is it really ‘just a joint’?
+Whilst it’s commonly perceived as a ‘safer’ alternative compared to other recreational drugs, long-term cannabis use can cause some nasty side effects and lead to addiction.
+Continue reading ‘Living the ‘high’ life?
+4 things you should know about weed’

 Banish the booze blues: 4 tips to take control of your drinking

 Have you ever skipped class or cancelled plans because of a hangover?
 Got so drunk you forgot your night out?
 Lost control and said or did something you regret?
-Drank too much too fast and didn’t make it out after pre drinks?
-Lots of people who drink alcohol have experienced at least one of these.
-If you have too, try out these simple tips to help you stay in control on a night out...
+Try out these simple tips to help you stay in control on a night out.
 Continue reading ‘Banish the booze blues: 4 tips to take control of your drinking’.

 Is there a safe way to do drugs?

 It’s no secret that some students will choose to take drugs while at university.
-While the only way to stay safe around drugs is to go without, if you or your mates decide to do drugs, there are steps you can take to reduce the risks.
-Continue reading ‘Is there a safe way to do drugs?’.
+Whilst the only way to stay safe around drugs is not to take them, if you or your mates decide to do drugs, there are steps you can take to reduce the risks.
+Continue reading ‘Is there a safe way to do drugs?’

 Any student involved in antisocial or criminal behaviour, including using or supplying illegal drugs, will face disciplinary action from the University.
 You also may be referred to the West Yorkshire Police.

-Remember, the possession and use of illegal drugs is against the law.
 A drug conviction, or even a caution, could get you expelled from the University and seriously restrict your eligibility for certain careers.
-We expect all residents to adhere to the laws and regulations governing illegal drugs.
-By complying with this policy, we can create a safe and supportive community for everyone.

-When you sign up to the Student Contract, you agree to abide by the rules, regulations, procedures and codes governing your studies, learning and conduct at the University.
+• When you sign up to the Student Contract, you agree to abide by the student regulations and rules for taught students.
 This includes alcohol, drug and substance abuse.
-Explore student regulations and rules for taught students.

-When you accept your accommodation contract you agree to follow the terms and conditions of living in University accommodation.
+• When you accept your accommodation contract you agree to follow the terms and conditions of living in University accommodation.
 This includes disciplinary regulations around the use of illegal drugs.
-View your accommodation contract.

-Many professional bodies (like the NHS) have their own conduct requirements around drugs and alcohol.
+• Many professional bodies (like the NHS) have their own conduct requirements around drugs and alcohol.
 These requirements may apply to you if you’re on a course with a professional accreditation.
 If you’re not sure what conduct requirements apply to you, check with your Faculty or School.
+You can speak to the LUU Help and Support first, if you prefer.